apache/cordova-docs/www/docs/en/edge/config_ref/index.md

   expressed in major/minor/patch notation.

-  The widget tag can also have attributes that specify alternative versions, namely versionCode for Android and CFBundleVersion for iOS.
+  The widget tag can also have attributes that specify alternative versions, namely `versionCode` for Android, `CFBundleVersion` for iOS, and `packageVersion` for Windows.
 See the Additional Versioning section below for details.

 - The `<name>` element specifies the app's formal name, as it appears on the device's home screen and within app-store interfaces.